justinWaves/es6-code-formatter/README.md

 # Hello, thank you for reviewing! 🌊🌊

-I had an excellent time with this coding challenge, and look forward to discussing my solution.
+I had an excellent time with this coding challenge, and look forward to the review!

 🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊